edgexfoundry/edgex-docs/docs_src/getting-started/tools/Ch-CommandLineInterface.md

 Download the appropriate compressed file for your operating system containing the edgex-cli executable from [GitHub](https://github.com/edgexfoundry/edgex-cli/releases).

-The Edgex-CLI is also publish in snap store (Snapcraft.io).
+The Edgex-CLI is also published in snap store (Snapcraft.io).
 To install the EdgeX CLI snap run:

 ```
 sudo snap install edgex-cli
 ```

-You can also get the source-code and then build and install edgex-cli from the source.
-Again, find the source code on [GitHub](https://github.com/edgexfoundry/edgex-cli).
+You could also build and install edgex-cli from the source.
+Find the source code, build and install instructions at [GitHub](https://github.com/edgexfoundry/edgex-cli).

-**For more information read see the tool's [README](https://github.com/edgexfoundry/edgex-cli/blob/master/README.md).**
+**For more information read, see the tool's [README](https://github.com/edgexfoundry/edgex-cli/blob/master/README.md).**

 ## What can the CLI do?